awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

     }'
 ```

-#### Add an access policy to AWSRDSCustomInstanceRoleForRdsCustomInstance<a name="custom-setup-orcl.iam.add-policy"></a>
+#### Step 2: Add an access policy to AWSRDSCustomInstanceRoleForRdsCustomInstance<a name="custom-setup-orcl.iam.add-policy"></a>

 When you embed an inline policy in an IAM role, the inline policy is used as part of the role's access \(permissions\) policy\.
 You create the `AWSRDSCustomIamRolePolicy` policy that permits Amazon EC2 to send and receive messages and perform various actions\.

 The following example creates the access policy named `AWSRDSCustomIamRolePolicy`, and adds it to the IAM role `AWSRDSCustomInstanceRoleForRdsCustomInstance`\.
+This example assumes that you have set the following environment variables:

+`$REGION`
+Set this variable to the AWS Region in you plan to create your DB instance\.

+`$ACCOUNT_ID`
+Set this variable to your AWS account number\.

+`$KMS_KEY`
-This example assumes that you have set the `$REGION` and `$ACCOUNT_ID` variables in the AWS CLI\.
-This example also requires the Amazon Resource Name \(ARN\) of the AWS KMS key that you want to use for your RDS Custom DB instances\.
+Set this variable to the Amazon Resource Name \(ARN\) of the AWS KMS key that you want to use for your RDS Custom DB instances\.
 To specify more than one KMS key, add it to the `Resources` section of statement ID \(Sid\) 11\.

 ```
 aws iam put-role-policy \